fedora-python/portingguide/source/process.rst

     by introducing specific workarounds and helpers.

 We don't recommend separating these phases.
-For larger projects, it it much better to separate the work by modules – port low-level code first, then move on to things that depends on what's already ported.
+For larger projects, it is much better to separate the work by modules – port low-level code first, then move on to things that depend on what's already ported.

 We provide some general porting tips below: